ietf-wg-cellar/flac-specification/flac.md

 For a user-oriented overview, see [About the FLAC Format](documentation_format_overview.html).

+# Notation and Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

 # Acknowledgments

 FLAC owes much to the many people who have advanced the audio compression field so freely.
 For instance: